-Helical coils are extensively used in several industries in various applications due to their compact size and ability to accommodate thermal expansion at elevated temperature.
-The fluid flowing through the helical coil experiences centrifugal force due to curvature effect and leads to secondary flow perpendicular to axial flow of the fluid.
-The fluid particles move towards the outer wall and retract back to inner wall due to secondary flow [1].
-The torsion effect in helical coil along with secondary flow leads to increased pressure drop and makes the flow more complex.
+Helical coils are extensively used in several industries in various applications due to their compact size and ability to accommodate thermal expansion at elevated temperatures.
+The fluid flowing through the helical coil experiences a centrifugal force due to the curvature effect and leads to secondary flow perpendicular to the axial flow of the fluid.
+Due to secondary flow, the fluid particles move towards the outer wall and retract back to the inner wall [1].
+The torsion effect in the helical coil along with secondary flow leads to increased pressure drop and makes the flow more complex.
 Dean [2] presented the correlations for flow in curved tubes and defined the Dean effect associated with curvature.
-The geometrical parameters of helical coil, namely, helical pitch, pitch circle diameter (PCD), number of helical turns along with secondary flow highly influence the flow behavior of fluid inside the helical coil [3].
-The effect of geometry and inlet conditions play a vital role in predicting the mass flow rate for the given Reynolds number [4].
-The secondary flow characteristics and their influence on pressure drop in a helical coil depends on geometrical parameters [5].
-The different flow configurations of the coil will have a significant effect in the performance of coils [6].
-Fluid flow and heat transfer characteristics in spiral coils are interrelated with each other [7].
+The geometric parameters of the helical coil (i.e., helical pitch, pitch circle diameter (PCD), number of helical turns, and secondary flow) highly influence the flow behaviour of fluid inside the helical coil [3].
+The effect of geometry and inlet conditions is vital in predicting the mass flow rate for the given Reynolds number [4].
+The secondary flow characteristics and their influence on the pressure drop in a helical coil depend on geometrical parameters [5].
+The different flow configurations of the coil will significantly affect the performance of coils [6].
+Fluid flow and heat transfer characteristics in spiral coils are interrelated [7].
 The above parameters also influence the heat transfer rate of tube-in-tube helical coils [8].
-The heat transfer behavior in laminar and turbulent conditions of tube-in-tube helical coils can be characterized by local Nusselt number [9].
+The heat transfer behaviour in the laminar and turbulent conditions of tube-in-tube helical coils can be characterized by the local Nusselt number [9].
 The heat transfer rates in helical coils are more dependent on the geometrical parameters when compared with straight tubes [10].
-The heat transfer in heat exchangers with dimple pattern will depend on geometry of the dimple pattern and hence it is important to analyze the influence of wrinkles in coil [11].
-The helical double pipe heat exchanger will have both geometrical and flow complexities owing to its flow behavior.
-It is important to understand the hydrodynamic of fluid inside the coil to enhance heat transfer rate [12] and [13].
+The heat transfer in heat exchangers with dimple patterns will depend on the geometry of the dimple pattern; therefore, it is important to analyse the influence of wrinkles in coils [11].
+The helical double pipe heat exchanger will have both geometrical and flow complexities owing to its flow behaviour.
+It is important to understand the hydrodynamics of the fluid inside the coil to enhance heat transfer rate [12] and [13].